web2solutions/redis-em-5-minutos/README.md

 ### <a name="string"></a> String

-Sequencia de caracteres. É a estrutura de dados mais `simples` do Redis.
+Sequência de caracteres. É a estrutura de dados mais `simples` do Redis.

 Operações atômicas.